Can The First Lady Actually Fire Anyone?

 — Kambree Kawahine Koa (@KamVTV) November 13, 2018

-Being the First Lady is not an actual job, though some believe this person does have a role to play.
-The First Lady does not have official responsibilities, and throughout history these women have all navigated the role in their own way.

-While the President of the United States earns a salary, the First Lady does not, according to Metro.
-This is not a paid position, though the First Lady is given her own office space and staff within the White House.

-It’s also not an option to simply refuse to be First Lady.
-If your husband is elected President, you’re the First Lady and that’s it.
-Michelle Obama gave up a 6-figure salary to join husband Barack in the White House, and Hillary Clinton resigned as a partner in a law firm when Bill became POTUS.

-The unwritten rule for First Ladies is that they are the hostesses of the White House.
+It’s also not an option to simply refuse to be first lady.
+If your husband is elected President, you’re the first lady and that’s it.
+Michelle Obama gave up a six-figure salary to join husband Barack in the White House, and Hillary Clinton resigned as a partner in a law firm when Bill became president of the United States.
+The unwritten rule for first ladies is that they are the hostesses of the White House.

-But since the First Lady is not an actual job, the First Lady does not have the power to fire staffers.
+But since the first lady is not an actual job, the first lady does not have the power to fire staffers.
 The best Melania can hope for is that Donald Trump will fire people based on her recommendation — and that seems to be happening right now.

-In a statement released Tuesday by the First Lady’s communications director, Melania said that Ricardel “no longer deserves the honor of serving in this White House,” according to CNN.
-It’s a pretty strong move.
+In a statement released Tuesday by the first lady’s communications director, Melania said that Ricardel “no longer deserves the honor of serving in this White House,” according to CNN.

 Some media reports are saying that Ricardel has already been escorted off the White House grounds, though a senior official has denied these reports.

-Insiders say that Melania and Ricardel argued over seating on the plane during the First Lady’s trip to Africa.
-There was also a disagreement about how to use National Security Council resources.
+Insiders say that Melania and Ricardel argued over seating on the plane during the first lady’s trip to Africa, and also had a disagreement about how to use National Security Council resources.